-What happens to my charges if I start the program and then change my mind and want to get out of the program?
 At any time during the first 30 days following your acceptance into the program and court entry of your guilty plea(s), you can voluntarily withdraw from the program.
 At that time, your case will be immediately re-directed to the regular court system.
 Everything you have said or done during your participation in the program before the 30-day opting out period has passed, will be kept confidential and can not be used in court, unless you agree otherwise.

 To find a CDTC Duty Counsel or contact Legal Aid, please visit Contact Us for details.

-- • Each step along the way, the drug court team will help you develop or access the necessary supports you need, to achieve these milestones.
+- • Each step along the way, the drug court team will help you develop or access the necessary supports you need to achieve these milestones.

-What if I am not accepted into the program?
 If you are not accepted into the program, your case will be returned to the regular court system.
 Any information you provided to the program team as a part of your application will be kept confidential and will not be used against you in court.

-I would like to show my support of the program.
-How can I help?
 Thank you for your interest in growing and assisting the Calgary Drug Treatment Court program.
 Opportunities to volunteer or to provide in-kind support are valued.
 These opportunities are based on your unique skills, experience and expertise.
 They could include, for example, joining our volunteer Board of Directors, donating your expertise in the form of in-kind services such as professional counselling, running a 12-step group, conducting a fitness class or teaching yoga or meditation, offering your marketing and/or media skills, providing human services expertise, etc.

 Please Contact Us for further details.